SebastienPaviot/Smart-Cam-for-Social-Networks---Dual-Front-Back-/README.md

 ## 🛠️ Developer

-Created with love by Sebastien Paviot for social media creators everywhere.
+Created with love by Sebastien Paviot (with the help of AI :) ) for social media creators everywhere.

 Feel free to open an issue for suggestions, bugs, or feature requests.